noy4/browser-history/README.md

 ## Settings

 ### Database Location
 Path to your browser history database file.
-Examples:
-- Chrome: `/Users/noy/Library/Application Support/Google/Chrome/Default/History`
-- Brave: `/Users/noy/Library/Application Support/BraveSoftware/Brave-Browser/Default/History`

 ### Check Connection
 Test the connection to your browser history database.